modular-magician/terraform-provider-google-beta/website/docs/r/filestore_instance.html.markdown

   (Optional)
   The reason for enabling deletion protection.

+* `tags` -
+  (Optional)
+  A map of resource manager tags_.
+  Resource manager tag keys and values have the same definition as resource manager tags.
+  Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/456.
+  The field is ignored (both PUT & PATCH) when empty.

 * `zone` -
   (Optional, Deprecated)
   The name of the Filestore zone of the instance.